SBS Files Chapter 11 After $310M Note Maturity

 When did Spanish Broadcasting System file for chapter 11?

 Spanish Broadcasting System and affiliated debtors filed chapter 11 petitions in Delaware on May 11, 2026.
-Bankruptcy Observer lists Spanish Broadcasting System, Inc. as a Delaware chapter 11 case, and the lead parent case is listed in case metadata as case No. 26-10708.
+The first-day declaration was filed in lead case No. 26-10708, and Bankruptcy Observer lists Spanish Broadcasting System, Inc. as a Delaware chapter 11 case.

 Why did SBS file bankruptcy?

 The available record points to a maturity-driven restructuring.
-Radio Ink reported that SBS missed the March 1, 2026 maturity on approximately $310 million of 9.75% Senior Secured Notes and then entered a forbearance period before signing a restructuring support agreement with majority noteholders.
+The first-day declaration says SBS missed the March 1, 2026 maturity on $310 million of 9.75% Senior Secured Notes and then entered a forbearance period before signing a restructuring support agreement with noteholders.

 Is SBS shutting down?